 - Port authorities, ship owners and terminal operators

-- Environmental groups, governments – federal, state and municipal & research
+- Environmental groups and governments at the federal, state and municipal levels

 - Education and conservation institutions

-The Alabama Port Authority is committed to integrating environmental sustainability principals and programs in its business decisions, port development and port operations.
-We are committed to minimizing its impacts on the natural environment by aiming to exceed what is required as a minimum by applicable laws and regulations to mitigate environmental impacts.
-Our goals are dedicated to continuous improvement practices and environmental stewardship initiatives pertaining to air quality, water quality, soil and sediment quality, wildlife habitat, waste management and minimization and energy consumption to protect and improve the environmental conditions in Mobile, the surrounding communities and the State of Alabama.
+The Alabama Port Authority is committed to integrating environmental sustainability principles and programs in its business decisions, port development and port operations.
+We are committed to minimizing impacts on the natural environment by aiming to exceed the minimum requirements set by applicable laws and regulations.
+Our goal is to continuously improve our practices and environmental stewardship initiatives pertaining to air quality, water quality, soil and sediment quality, wildlife habitat, waste management and energy consumption in order to protect and improve the environmental conditions in Mobile, the surrounding communities and the State of Alabama.